LengSicong/Tell2Design/README.md

 # Tell2Design
-This is an anonymous repo for ACL2023 submission (Paper ID 2577).
+This is an anonymous repo for ACL2023 submission "Tell2Design: A Dataset for Language-Guided Floor Plan Generation" (Paper ID 2577).